-To apply in the Convention Area the conservation and management measures for yellowfin and bigeye tuna set out below, and requests that the staff of the IATTC monitor the fishing activities of the respective CPC's flag vessels relative to this commitment, and report on such activities at the next meeting of the Commission:
+To apply in the Convention Area the conservation and management measures for yellowfin and bigeye tuna set out below, and requests that the staff of the IATTC monitor the fishing activities of the respective CPC's flag vessels relative to this commitment, and report on such activities at the next meeting of the Commission;

 - 1. These measures are applicable in the years 2017-2020 (with the exception of paragraphs 5 and 6 that are not applicable in 2017) to all CPCs' purse-seine vessels of IATTC capacity classes 4 to 6 (more than 182 metric tons carrying capacity), and to all their longline vessels over 24 meters length overall, that fish for yellowfin, bigeye and skipjack tunas in the Convention Area. - 2.
-Pole-and-line, troll, and sportfishing vessels, and purse-seine vessels of IATTC capacity classes 1-3 (182 metric tons carrying capacity or less) are not subject to these measures. - 3.
+Pole-and-line, troll, sportfishing vessels, and purse-seine vessels of IATTC capacity classes 1-3 (182 metric tons carrying capacity or less) are not subject to these measures. - 3.
 All purse-seine vessels covered by these measures must stop fishing in the Convention Area for a period of 87 days in 2017, 62 days in 2018, 62 days in 2019, and 62 days in 2020.
-These closures shall be effected in one of two periods in each year as follows: - 2017 3 July to 28 September, or from 30 October 2017 to 18 January 2018. - 2018 29 July to 28 September, or from 18 November 2018 to 18 January 2019.
+These closures shall be effected in one of two periods in each year as follows:

+2017 - 3 July to 28 September, or from 30 October 2017 to 18 January 2018.